 A homepage doesn’t need to be stuffed with heavy content in order to be effective for your website SEO.
 Treat your homepage as a gateway to your business, and design your homepage accordingly!

-Here is an example showing the effective use of content in a homepage:
+Here is an example showing the effective use of the content on a homepage:

 Your homepage content needs to be long enough to explain your business, your work, and your locations.
 This will help your visitors know and understand you better and there will be no confusion in their mind.